 Research Policy Committee

 The Research Policy Committee is a faculty advisory committee to the Provost on research, scholarship, and creative activities of the MSU faculty.
 The committee submits recommendations to the Provost on various university policies to strengthen the research environment on campus.
-RPC membership includes one faculty member from each college/school selected by the Provost, one Sigma Xi faculty member, the Director of Sponsored Programs, and the Director of Undergraduate Research and Scholarly Activities (URSA).
+RPC membership includes one faculty member from each college/school selected by the Provost, one Sigma Xi faculty member, the Director of Sponsored Programs, and the Faculty Coordinator of Office for Research and Creative Activities (ORCA).

 Distinguished Researcher Award

 Each year, the RPC selects recipients of the MSU Alumni Association Distinguished Researcher Award, which is intended to recognize excellence in research and reflects the significance of faculty research to the educational environment at Murray State University.
 The Distinguished Researcher receives a $1000 cash award, and the researcher’s name is engraved on the MSU Alumni Association Distinguished Research Award plaque located in the MSU Alumni Center.

 Emerging Scholar Award

 Each year, the RPC selects two recipients if the MSU Alumni Association Emerging Scholar Award.
 This award recognizes superior research, scholarly, or creative work conducted by Murray State University faculty members who are in the early phase of their careers and who show professional promise.
 Significant achievements associated with the nomineeʼs work should have been realized while the nominee has held a faculty position at the University.
 Two prizes will be awarded: one in the area of science, technology and mathematics, the second in the area of the arts, literature, humanities, and social sciences.
 Each Emerging Scholar receives a $500 cash award, and the researcher’s name is engraved on the MSU Alumni Association Emerging Scholar Award plaque located in the MSU Alumni Center.